jojoempero3-Prime/jcs-student-list/README.md

 ## 🏷️ Topics & Tagging Guide

-To keep all JCS Full Stack student repositories connected and easy to find, please **add the following topics** --> **jcs-fullstack-jcs-fullstack-2025-education** to every project you create for this course:
+To keep all JCS Full Stack student repositories connected and easy to find, please **add the following topics** --> **jcs, fullstack, jcs-fullstack, 2025, education** to every project you create for this course:

 ### 🔧 How to Add Topics on GitHub
 1. Go to your project repository on GitHub.